 Here is the full list of venues that will host the matches across the tournament:

-- New York/New Jersey: 8 matches, chosen to be the 2026 World Cup final stadium
+New York/New Jersey: 8 matches, including the 2026 World Cup final.

-- Dallas: 9 matches, with a semi-final on July 14
+Dallas: 9 matches, including a semi-final on July 14.

-- Atlanta: 8 matches, featuring the other semi-final on July 15
+Atlanta: 8 matches, including the other semi-final on July 15.

 Mexico

-- Guadalajara: 4 matches, with Mexico’s second group game scheduled for June 18
+Guadalajara: 4 matches, including Mexico’s second group game on June 18.

 Canada

-- Vancouver: 7 matches, with a Round of 16 fixture on July 7
+Vancouver: 7 matches, including a Round of 16 fixture on July 7.

 An interesting point many of you might be missing is that Mexico is hosting the tournament.
 This will be the country’s 3rd time being a host to a World Cup, adding 2026 to its previous hosting in 1970 and 1986.
 While it may not sound like something extraordinary, it actually is – Mexico is the first country in the whole history of the World Cup to host the tournament three times.